 - 1 tablespoon water

 - Mix together ranch ingredients in a small bowl.
-Refrigerate until ready to serve.
+Keep in the fridge in an airtight container until ready to serve.

 - Cut tips off wings then cut in half at the joint.

 - Place wings in a plastic bag and sprinkle in the baking powder.
-Seal bag and shake to coat the wings.
+Seal the bag and toss the wings until evenly coated.

 - While the wings are cooking, combine the sauce ingredients in a sauce pan over medium-high heat and bring to a boil.
 Remove from heat and set aside.